JohnDoe6345789/CPlusPlusQT6Skel/README.md

 # Build and run the test suite (passes args to ctest)
 python dev_tool.py test -- -V

-# Verify environment (cmake, generator, Qt) and get guidance to fix it
+# Verify environment (compiler, cmake, generator, Qt) and get guidance to fix it
 python dev_tool.py verify

 # Interactive menu to build / test / run (default if no args and in a TTY)